chachoutaieb/encoding_energy_co2/README.md

 ## Download Dataset

 - [x] [Original dataset](https://jvet.hhi.fraunhofer.de/)
 - [x] The whole encoded dataset can be shared upon request.
-Please, send an email to taieb.chachou[at]gmail.com with Cc sfezza[at]ensttic.dz.
+Please, send an email to taieb.chachou@gmail.com with Cc sfezza@ensttic.dz and Wassim.Hamidouche@insa-rennes.fr.

 Note : make all the downloaded dataset in the dataset directory